fopnet/visualnut-challenge/HELP.md

 The following was discovered as part of building this project:

 * The original package name ' visualnut.challenge.Ex1' is invalid and this project uses 'visualnut.challenge.Ex1' instead.
+* The original package name ' visualnut.challenge.Ex1' is invalid and this project uses 'visualnut.challenge.Ex1' instead.
+* The Ex2 is located ' visualnut.challenge.apps.Ex2Application' content the rest api.
+[More about](#Swagger UI)

 # Getting Started